What's the Difference Between a Sport Coat, a Blazer and a Suit Coat?

 And a suit coat has a pair of pants made from the same fabric/pattern as the coat.

 Defining the differences helps us understand when to wear each and how to coordinate garments to create a versatile wardrobe.

 The term sport coat originated in the 19th century when men wore special coats for outdoor sports, such as hunting and fishing.
-It persists as the most casual option of all the jackets, and is the perfect option when dressing professionally in the more casual workplace environment.
+It persists as the most casual option of all the jackets and is the perfect option when dressing professionally in a more casual workplace environment.

 Unlike blazers (which are distinguished by a solid color fabric), sport coats are made using a patterned cloth.
-Like blazers, sport coats are worn with coordinated trousers, typically a solid complimentary fabric.
-Sport coats also come in different weights and textures for fall, winter, spring and summer.
+Like blazers, sport coats are worn with coordinating trousers, typically a solid complimentary fabric.
+Sport coats also come in different weights and textures for fall, winter, spring, and summer.

 Sport coat fabrics offer a wider variety of fabrics, from subtle, classic patterns to more bold options that can help define your unique style.
 Consequently, a sport coat is the most versatile garment in your closet.
 Pair it with dress slacks and a tie, or wear it with a pair of jeans.
 The sport coat offers style and flexibility, extending your wardrobe.